 One of the main aims of this year’s report is to examine key trends and issues facing single family offices and multi family offices, and provide comparative data against which individual offices could evaluate their activities and strategies.
 Equally importantly, it aims to examine the longer-term trends reflected over the years since the survey was first done, particularly the response of family offices across Europe to the financial crisis that started in 2008, as well as the ongoing eurozone crisis.

-Campden Research reports are available on a complimentary basis to all qualifying family principals and family office executives who complete a request form.
+Campden Research reports are available on a complimentary basis to all qualifying family principals, family office executives, private investors and IPI members who complete a request form.
 Campden Research reports are available for purchase to all other individuals.

 David Bain is editorial director of Campden Wealth.
 He joined Campden in July 2010 from Dow Jones, where he worked on Wealth-Bulletin and Financial News, as well as contributing to the Wall Street Journal.
 He has had 20 years' experience as a journalist and economist working at various organisations, including Schroders and the Economist Intelligence Unit, part of the Economist.
 He holds an economics degree from London School of Economics.

 Simon Murray started his career as an investment analyst in London.
 He then worked on government sponsored research study at Oxford University into the strategic role and responsibilities of boards of directors in FTSE 100 companies.
 Since working at Coopers & Lybrand, he has built and run successful advisory businesses in the wealth management, asset management and asset servicing sectors.
 He regularly writes and chairs roundtable discussions on global investment issues.